RickStrahl/BlogPosts/New-Posts/Events-to-Action-and-Func/EventsToActionAndFunc.md

 dontInferFeaturedImage: false
 dontStripH1Header: false
 ---
-# Events to Action and Func
+# Back to Basics: Events to Action and Func